chocolatey/choco-quickstart-scripts/README.md

 > - Configures pre-downloaded Jenkins scripts for Package Internalizer automation
 > - Sets up pre-defined Jenkins jobs for the scripts above
 > - Outputs data to JSON to pass between scripts
-> - Auto-opens web portals for CCM, Nexus, and Jenkins in your broswer
+> - Auto-opens web portals for CCM, Nexus, and Jenkins in your web browser

 ### Step 6: Setting up Endpoints